Static Word Embeddings for Sentence Semantic Representation: Analysis

-\tabref{tab_diffrent_STs} shows performance of our models trained with different STs, namely SimCSE, Nomic \cite{nussbaum2024nomic}, and GTE-\{small/base/large\}.
-It indicates that OURS performs better using better STs (SimCSE < Nomic < GTE) as its teacher model, suggesting that performance of our model might keep increasing as ST models improve.
+\tabref{tab_diffrent_STs} shows the performance of our models trained with different STs, namely SimCSE, Nomic \cite{nussbaum2024nomic},\footnote{Nomic is trained to encode text with a task-specific prefix prompt, and hence we prepend the prompt "classification: " to every input text in \secref{sec_decontext} and \secref{sec_kd}.} and GTE-\{small/base/large\}.
+It indicates that OURS performs better using better STs (SimCSE < Nomic < GTE) as its teacher model,\footnote{Note that SimCSE uses $[$CLS$]$ pooling while Nomic and GTE use mean pooling for generating sentence embeddings.
+While our model works reasonably well with both model types, this could be another reason why it performs better with Nomic and GTE than SimCSE, as our method extracts SWEs in \secref{sec_decontext} by averaging embeddings across $N$ sentences.} suggesting that its performance might further increase as ST models evolve.
 That being said, our model does not benefit from using the largest GTE model, possibly due to the large discrepancy of the parameter sizes between the teacher and student models during knowledge distillation.
 Performance on each MTEB task is shown in \tabref{tab_other_model} in Appendix.